CITS5501 lab 9 (week 10) – Formal methods – solutions

 However, some possible answers are:

-1. Probably not, because speed-to-market is more important for the games industry
+1. Unlikely, because speed-to-market is far more important for the games industry

 2. Possibly; but if the market doesn’t demand formal assurance that the software works as specified, it is probably not worth the effort of doing so.
 In any case, the end result of a machine-learning technique will be some sort of model used for prediction/classification, and formal methods probably can’t prove that the classifier is “good”.